 The Sawbill-Britton Aid Station serves the 100 and 50 mile and Marathon races.

 There is a road crossing of Cook County Road 2 / Sawbill Trail just before runners arrive into the aid station, this crossing should be staffed with volunteers / crossing guards.
-Volunteers stop runners, not cars.
+CROSSING GUARDS SHOULD STOP RUNNERS / NOT CARS, AND ALLOW RUNNERS TO CROSS WHEN THE COAST IS CLEAR.
 Volunteers should also help manage parking and ensure that they only people parking in the trailhead parking lot are non-race-related day users.

 Responsibilities: Work the aid station per AID STATIONS 101